Corrective lens

-A corrective lens is a lens (i.e. a transmissive optical device) that is typically worn in front of the eye to improve daily vision.
+A corrective lens is a transmissive optical device that is worn on the eye to improve visual perception.
 The most common use is to treat refractive errors: myopia, hypermetropia, astigmatism, and presbyopia.
 Glasses or "spectacles" are worn on the face a short distance in front of the eye.
 Contact lenses are worn directly on the surface of the eye.
 Intraocular lenses are surgically implanted most commonly after cataract removal but can be used for purely refractive purposes.

 Prescription of corrective lenses

 Corrective lenses are typically prescribed by an ophthalmologist or an optometrist.
 The prescription consists of all the specifications necessary to make the lens.
 Prescriptions typically include the power specifications of each lens (for each eye).
-Strengths are generally prescribed in quarter-diopter steps (0.25 D) because most people cannot generally distinguish between smaller increments (e.g., eighth-diopter steps / 0.125 D).
+Strengths are generally prescribed in quarter-diopter steps (0.25 D), because most people cannot generally distinguish between smaller increments (e.g., eighth-diopter steps / 0.125 D).
 The use of improper corrective lenses may not be helpful and can even exacerbate binocular vision disorders.
 Eyecare professionals (optometrists and ophthalmologists) are trained to determine the specific corrective lenses that will provide the clearest, most comfortable, and most efficient vision, avoiding double vision and maximizing binocularity.